redhat-developer/yaml-language-server/README.md

 ### Nested Schema References

-Suppose a file's schema is a subcomponent of an existing schema (like a `jobs/example.yml` file in a circleci orb) and there isn't an existing schema file for that subcomponent.
+Suppose a file is meant to be a component of an existing schema (like a `job.yaml` file in a circleci orb), but there isn't a standalone schema that you can reference.
 If there is a nested schema definition for this subcomponent, you can reference it using a url fragment, e.g.:

 ```
 yaml.schemas: {